The key to making yummy ghee is to just dive in and practice a lot – each time it gets easier!

 - Place a pound of organic unsalted butter in a saucepan and melt over medium-low heat.

 - Maintain a gentle boil until the liquified butter becomes transparent.
-The time this stage takes depends on the type of pan and the flame/level of heat, but it should be around 10 to 25 minutes.
+(The time depends on the pan and the level of heat, but it should be around 10 to 25 minutes.)
 Adjust the heat level so the boiling doesn’t feel frantic.

 - The ghee will bubble and foam as it cooks down, and the solids will sink to the bottom.
-The primary signs of readiness are 1) when it becomes transparent, and 2) when the sediment on the bottom turns a toasty light brown (which may or may not be visible depending on the type of pan you use – you may need to blow the foam aside to see).
+It is ready when: 1) it becomes transparent, and 2) when the sediment on the bottom turns a toasty light brown (which may or may not be visible depending on the type of pan you use – you may need to blow the foam aside to see).
 It also releases a distinct “buttered popcorn” smell when it’s done, which is slightly different from the scent when the butter first boils.
 Watch closely – when it’s almost done, it can burn quickly.

-- Pour the ghee into the pre-heated jar.
+- Pour the ghee through the sieve into the jar.
 Don’t remove any foam from the top – it’s good for you.
-The solids, however, are not – they should stick to the bottom of the pan, and any loose bits will be caught by the cheesecloth.
+The solids, however, are not – they should stick to the bottom of the pan, and any loose bits will be caught by the cheesecloth or sieve.

-- You can keep ghee in an air-tight container outside of the refrigerator without it spoiling.
-The key is to make sure you use only clean utensils to remove the ghee so no food particles and no water get into the jar.
+- You can keep ghee in an air-tight container outside of the refrigerator without spoiling.
+Just make sure you use only clean utensils to remove the ghee so no food particles and no water get into the jar.